 - Write copy and match searcher intent as best as possible for that phrase.

-That’s all the keyword research you need to be doing as a new blogger.
-None of it is all that hard.
+That’s the only keyword research related activities you need to be doing as a new blogger.
 So let’s figure out how to do each step and get you back to creating amazing content!

 How Do I Determine if a Blog Post Topic Gets Any Search Volume?

-The simplest way to do this is to use Google in Chrome’s incognito mode.
-Google only auto-suggests phrases that get searches (unless you previously typed the phrase in yourself).
-So you know these terms get some traffic.
+To verify that your target phrase gets a non-zero amount of search volume use Google in Chrome’s incognito mode.
+Google only auto-suggests phrases that get some searches (unless you previously typed the phrase in yourself).
+You won’t know the exact search volume, but you can rest assured the amount of traffic these terms get is high enough.

 Can Keyword Research Tools Accurately Predict Google Search Traffic?

-I wrote an entire blog post on why keyword research tools can’t accurately predict search volume.
-But, for now, let’s keep this only to what you need to know.
+I wrote an entire blog post on why keyword research tools can’t accurately predict search volume if you’re extremely curious about this subject.
+The main points are this.

 - If a keyword research tool tells you a search query gets 1,000+ searches per month.
-Its traffic estimate is probably off by 30% or more.
-But, since that’s enough traffic to write a post about even with the margin of error, you don’t have to care.
+The traffic estimate is likely off by a lot, but you can be reasonably confident this query gets a lot of traffic if you ranked high for it.

 - If a keyword research tool tells you that a search query gets 0 search traffic.
 You will need to manually determine if the tool is completely full of crap or not.